Pawan0019/Movie_Recommendation/README.md

 # Movie Recommendation System

 ## Introduction
 This project implements a **Content-Based Movie Recommendation System** using Python and machine learning techniques.
-The recommendation engine suggests movies to users based on the metadata of the input movie, such as cast, crew, genres, and keywords.
+The recommendation engine suggests movies to users based on the metadata of the movie, such as cast, crew, genres, and keywords.

 ### Features
 - **Content-Based Filtering**: Recommends movies similar to the input movie based on metadata features.